mhcoffin/fugalist-docs/content/docs/tool/vst-tab/midi.md

 ## CC Ranges

-Some VST instruments use a CC to choose between several options.
+Some VST instruments use a continuous controller to choose between several options.
 E.g., CC3 might be used to make a six-way choice.
 The first 1/6 of the range, approximately 0-21, picks the first choice;
 the second 1/6 of the range, approximately 22-42, picks the second choice; and so on.